-The resumption of official visits by the leaders of the SFRY and GDR to the respective other state in 1974 did not mean that all quarrels between them were resolved.
-This can be explicated with reference to a position paper concerning the SFRY’s stance towards the CSCE by the East German Foreign Ministry from November 12, 1974 – the very day Tito started his visit in the GDR.
-Several standpoints that without doubt were linked to the SFRY’s view on the Warsaw Pact’s invasion of the CSSR in 1968 and, in a broader manner, its security position as a country that bordered the two power blocs of the Cold War era, were condemned.
-Among them were pleas in the framework of the CSCE for a disclosure of defence budgets and the obliged announcement of troop movements.
-However, that very same framework and the all-round détente process were part of a wide-ranging development in which the SFRY and GDR got more entangled with each other.
+The resumption of mutual official visits by the leaders of the SFRY and GDR in 1974 did not mean that all of the disputes between them had been resolved.
+This can be explicated with reference to a position paper concerning the SFRY’s stance towards the CSCE by the East German Foreign Ministry of 12 November 1974 – the very first day of Tito’s visit to the GDR.
+Several standpoints – undoubtedly related to the SFRY’s outlook on the Warsaw Pact’s invasion of the CSSR in 1968 and, in a broader manner, its security position as a country that bordered the two power blocs of the Cold War era – were condemned.
+Among them were the pleas for the disclosure of defence budgets and the obliged announcement of troop movements, made in the framework of the CSCE.
+However, that very same framework and the all-around détente process were parts of the more far-reaching developments during which the SFRY and GDR became more entangled with each other.

-As this article has highlighted, the Yugoslav-East German economic contacts were in a variety of ways strengthened in the period 1968-1974.
-The special character of such affiliations was also in November 1974 evident.
-During the month in which Tito visited the GDR, a long-term cooperation agreement between the electrical goods manufacturer Gorenje (Velenje, Slovenia) and the GDR was concluded.
-Following the language used in East German policy documents, it was an agreement between on the one hand the East German Ministry of Foreign Trade and SPK, and on the other Gorenje’s director.
-The more decentralised Yugoslav economy, in which the directors of companies were enabled to contribute to the creation of economic ties that were shaped in close concordance with, in case of cooperation with the GDR, representatives of East German bureaucratic bodies, underlines the following: actions – and in this article hardly included biographies – of a variety of actors need to be taken into account when analysing the contacts between two states and their inhabitants.
+As this article has highlighted, during the 1968–1974 period, the Yugoslav–East German economic contacts were strengthened in a variety of ways.
+The special character of such affiliations was evident also in November 1974.
+During the month when Tito visited the GDR, a long-term cooperation agreement between the electrical goods manufacturer Gorenje (Velenje, Slovenia) and the GDR was concluded.
+Following the language used in East German policy documents, it was an agreement between, on the one hand, the East German Ministry of Foreign Trade and the SPK, and, on the other hand, the director of Gorenje.
+The more decentralised Yugoslav economy, where the directors of companies were enabled to contribute to the creation of economic ties that were, in the case of the cooperation with the GDR, established in close cooperation with the representatives of the East German bureaucratic bodies, underlines the following: actions and biographies (not included in this article) of a variety of actors need to be taken into account when analysing contacts between two states and their inhabitants.